kamalrajp/tech-interview-handbook/algorithms/README.md

   - However, functional programming is usually expensive in terms of space complexity because of non-mutation and the repeated allocation of new objects.
 On the other hand, imperative code is faster you operate on existing objects.
 Hence you will need to achieve a balance between accuracy vs efficiency, by using the right amount of functional and imperative code.
   - Avoid relying on and mutating global variables.
   - If you have to rely on global variables, make sure that you do not mutate it by accident.
-- Generally, to improve the speed, we can either choose a better data structure/algorithm or use more memory.
+- Generally, to improve the speed, we can either choose a more appropriate data structure/algorithm or use more memory.
 - Data structures are your weapons.
 Choosing the right weapon for the right battle is the key to victory.
 You wouldn't want to bring a sniper rifle into a fist fight or a baseball bat into an infiltration mission.
 You need to be aware about the strengths of each data structure and the time complexities for its various operations like the back of your hand.
 - Hashes/maps are probably the most commonly used data structure for algorithm questions.
 If you're really stuck on a question, your last resort can be to enumerate through the possible data structures (thankfully there aren't that many of them) and consider whether each of them can be applied to the problem.
 This has worked for me sometimes.